chenlabgccri/Prep4DeepDEP/README.md

 Note: examples of the output data (paths labeled in blue) are available at the [*DeepDEP* repository](https://codeocean.com/capsule/3348251/tree/).

 ## R Version
-The functionality of this package was tested using R version 3.6.1 (2019-07-05) on an x86_64-pc-linux-gnu platform.
+The functionality of this package was developed and tested using R version 3.6.1 (2019-07-05) on an x86_64-pc-linux-gnu platform.

 ## Reference
 Chiu YC, Zheng S, Wang LJ, Iskra BS, Rao MK, Houghton PJ, Huang Y, Chen Y.